Board Meetings — FAQs

 The basic elements of the parliamentary procedure can form the foundation for board decision making — some structure is clearly necessary — yet discussion and deliberation benefit from a more flexible approach.
 The board chair is in a key position to make sure that all board members participate, all aspects of an issue are covered, and a general understanding of the outcomes is respected.

 How could we set up proxy voting for our board meetings?

 It is difficult to reach a fully informed decision without benefiting from the wisdom of fellow board members.
 Also, voting by proxy can have a negative effect on meeting attendance.
-Some states regulate voting methods for boards of directors, so it is wise to check the laws with your attorney general or secretary of state.
+If attending a meeting in person is not possible, figuring out a way to virtually attend the meeting is by far the better solution, though not a permanent one.
+Some states regulate voting methods for boards of directors, so it is wise to check the laws with your attorney general or Secretary of State.